What is the pensions dashboard?

 The dashboard programme was launched to address the issue of small pension pots.
 You may have accumulated a number of defined contribution pension pots over your working life, but how many are you aware of?
 And do you have all the paperwork needed to access them?

-Data suggests that the scheme is desperately needed, with misplaced pension pots becoming a bigger problem as we shift towards a world where the average person changes jobs several times during their career.
+Data suggests that the scheme is desperately needed, with misplaced pension pots becoming a bigger problem as we shift towards a world where the average person changes company multiple times during their career.

-Here’s what you need to know about the pensions dashboard, including when it will finally launch.
+Here’s what you need to know about the pensions dashboard, including when it could finally launch.

 What is included in the pensions dashboard?

-You will be able to search the records of all pension schemes to confirm whether or not you are a member.
-It will then allow you access to manage the pot.
-Not only will this help you track down any pension pots you may have forgotten about – it will also help you better understand the value of your pension.
+Not only will this help you track down any pension pots you may have forgotten about, it will also help you better understand the value of your pension.
 This means you will be better placed to make effective decisions about managing your money in later life.

 The programme has been repeatedly delayed by technical problems and disagreements on how it should be run.